Voltaic314/File_Path_Validator/README.md

 ## Current limitations
 - This library does not currently support sharepoint site urls or url encoding for paths.
 - Currenly only Windows absolute path validation is supported via drive letter validation.
-- This library currently does not support windows network drive path validation.
+- This library currently does not support windows network drive path validation. (well technically it does, but just not the root (first part) of the network drive path.
+But if you do a str.split("\\")[1:] and pass that string into the windows validator, you should still be able to validate your path).

 ## 🤝 Contributing Guidelines
 Contributions are welcome!
 Please follow these guidelines: